Echo Charlie the pirate band

-BE WARNED!
-IT IS ILLEGAL TO USE FREQUENCIES FOR WHICH YOU ARE NOT LICENSED.
+IT IS ILLEGAL TO TRANSMIT ON FREQUENCIES FOR WHICH YOU ARE NOT LICENSED.

-By popular demand, I’ve started a page dedicated to the decades-old, Echo Charlie 6.6MHz pirate band.
+By popular demand, this page is dedicated to the decades-old, Echo Charlie 6.6MHz pirate radio.

 GWM Radio, the Amy surplus shop in Portland Road Worthing, sold 19 sets for 30 bob, that’s £1.50 in new money.
-At that price, I bought several and spent hours modifying them and, in the process, learning a great deal.
+At that price, I bought several and spent hours modifying them and, in the process, learned a great deal.
 Thanks to Greg for the photo below.
 Click on photo for a larger image.